einenlum/php-stack-detector/README.md

 This library allows to easily detect the PHP stack (Wordpress, Laravel, Symfony…) and the version used, when parsing a directory or ar Github remote repository.

+The library is still in an early stage and subject to changes, but it follows SemVer.
+As long as you stick to a major version, you should be safe.

 Supported Stacks for now:

 - Bolt CMS